 For more information, call the lake office at (601) 892-4776

-Bass fishing is fair right now at Calling Panther.
-Soft plastics fished in shallow water (2 - 6 feet), crankbaits and topwater lures all work well.
+Bass fishing is fair to good on soft plastics fished in water 6 - 8 feet deep.
+Crankbaits and topwater lures all work well.
 Several big bass have been caught recently (one 8 pounder and one over 10 pounds).
 Also, some anglers are having success with spinnerbaits.